 There are loungers for hire, and a beach bar to keep you hydrated.
 Ready for some action?
 Then bounce along on a banana boat, or have a go at water skiing to test your balancing skills.

-16 – Embrace island isolation at Pserimos
+22 – Embrace island isolation at Pserimos

 A few isolated bays offer sublime swimming in the crystal-clear waters, while hungry visitors love trying fresh fish at beach tavernas around the tiny harbor.
 Soak in the peaceful atmosphere and let the sound of gentle waves lull you into relaxation.

-17 – Make a pilgrimage to the Hippocrates Plane Tree
+25 – Make a pilgrimage to the Hippocrates Plane Tree

-18 – Swim in turquoise bays off Plati Island
+26 – Swim in turquoise bays off Plati Island

 Plati is a deserted islet off the coast of Pserimos, and a popular spot on boat trips from Kos.
 Visitors can walk up to the tiny, whitewashed chapel but the main event is the ocean.

 Jump overboard for a dip in one of the secluded bays, which are famed for their inviting waters.
 Take a snorkel so you can discover life beneath the waves, or try cliff jumping if you feel brave.
 Surrounded by rich marine biodiversity, this is an underwater paradise waiting to captivate both beginners and seasoned snorkelers alike.

-19 – Relax in peace on Limnionas Beach
+27 – Relax in peace on Limnionas Beach

 Searching for a quiet beach?
 Then head to Limnionas near the little village of Kefalos in northwestern Kos.
 Yes, the sands are golden and the water a brilliant shade of blue, but the tranquility is the real draw here.
 Rocky outcrops frame the bay beautifully, and the occasional sailboat drifting by adds to the serene and picturesque atmosphere.

 A small restaurant serves local favorites just up the hill, and there are a handful of loungers, making this the perfect cove for a peaceful day of swimming and sunbathing at the seaside.

 29 – Spot an octopus while scuba diving

 Visibility in the waters around the island is excellent, which makes scuba diving one of the most thrilling things to do in Kos.
 There are trips for both beginners and experts, taking in famous local dive sites from the shore or by boat.